reduxjs/reselect/README.md

 ### Q: Why isn't my selector recomputing when the input state changes?

-A: Check that your memoization strategy is compatible with your state updates.
-For example, if you created your selector with `createSelector` your update should produce a new object instead of mutating an existing one (see [here](#createselectorinputselectors-resultfn)).
+A: Check that your memoization function is compatible with your state update function (ie the reducer in Redux).
+For example, a selector created with `createSelector` will not work with a state update function that mutates an existing object instead of creating a new one each time (see [here](#createselectorinputselectors-resultfn)).
+As `createSelector` uses `===` to check if an input has changed, the selector will never recompute because the identity of the object never changes.
+Note that if you are using Redux, mutating the state object is **highly** discouraged and almost certainly a mistake.

-#### Will not work with selector created with `createSelector`
+The following example **will not** work with a selector created with `createSelector`:

 ```js
 import { ADD_TODO } from '../constants/ActionTypes';